-PUCV offers both Spanish language classes and subject area classes in music, literature, history, and physical education to international students.
-Some UW-Eau Claire students take one or two classes with other international students and choose the remainder from the selection of regular university courses taken along with Chilean students.
+You can take classes just for international students, or a mix of those classes and regular university classes.
+For international students, PUCV offers Spanish language classes, as well as classes in music, literature, history, and physical education.
 Upon arrival, all students will take a preliminary Spanish proficiency exam consisting of a written and an oral section in order to assess the appropriate level for Spanish language classes.